 The Post 9-11 GI Bill® will pay the fees that are required for all students such as the Student Activity Fee, graduation fee and some program specific fees that are required to complete the degree program.
 Fees for applied music lessons, parking fees, etc. must be purchased using your book and equipment allowance that is sent to you, not charged to the school.
-If you are using chapter 31, Veterans Readiness and Employment, your VR&E counselor at Fort Bragg may approve additional required expenses.
+If you are using chapter 31, Veterans Readiness and Employment, your VR&E counselor may approve additional required expenses.

 Your book allowance is sent to your bank or mailing address by the VA once your course schedule has been certified.
 If you did not submit your schedule and Request for Certification form in on time (about 4-6 weeks before the start of the term) you will need to pay for your books yourself.
 If you have a credit from other financial aid (PELL Grant or other scholarships) you can request the Office of Student Accounts issue a book slip to charge your books at the book store.

 That would be your decision, however, if you drop a course after the add/drop period you will be responsible for the tuition charges as VA will not pay for unfinished courses.